 The District's management, elected and appointed officials consider many factors when developing the fiscal year budget and appropriation and property tax rates.
-The equalized assessed valuation (EAV) of property in the District increased approximately 4.4% for the tax levy year 2017 compared to an increase of 5.8% in EAV for tax levy year 2016.
-The 2017 tax levy will be used to fund operations for the District's year ending June 30, 2019.
-For the current year, the overall increase in property tax revenue recognized for the District as a whole amounted to \$31,702 of which \$24,644 was attributable to the increase in the bond and interest levy restricted to payment of the District's general obligation refunding bonds.
-Although the District received the fiscal year 2017 Illinois Public Library Per Capita Grant, receipt of the fiscal year 2018 Illinois per capita grant proceeds may be delayed as in prior years due to the state's continued payment backlog.
+The equalized assessed valuation (EAV) of property in the District increased approximately 6.5% for the tax levy year 2023 compared to an increase of 5.8% in EAV for tax levy year 2022.
+The 2023 tax levy will be used to fund operations for the District's year ending June 30, 2025.
+For the current year, the overall increase in property tax revenue recognized for the District as a whole amounted to \$65,659.
+During the year ended June 30, 2024 the District received the fiscal year 2023 Illinois Public Library Per Capita grant.
+The fiscal year 2024 Illinois Public Library Per Capita grant proceeds were received subsequent to year end and have been included in grants receivable.